neckcen/femto/README.md

 Themes
 ------
 You can create themes for your Femto installation in the "themes" folder.
 Check out the default theme for an example.
-Femto uses [Twig](http://twig.sensiolabs.org/documentation) for it's template engine.
 You can select your theme by setting the `$config['theme']` variable in `index.php`.

 All themes must include an `index.html` file to define the HTML structure of the theme.
 Pages can specify a different template by setting the `template` header: